 Hickory Nut Gorge, including Chimney Rock Village and Lake Lure, have been enticing people to visit since before the early 1900s, due its beauty and reputation for being one of the Grand Canyons of the east.

-Lake Lure is an excellent spot of visit and vacation, and is just prefect for that quiet getaway you need.
+Lake Lure NC is an excellent spot of visit and vacation, and is just prefect for that quiet getaway you've been longing for.

 Where is Lake Lure NC?